oxfordmmm/catdocs/docs/source/user.rst

 1. Upload sequencing data to `ENA <https://www.ebi.ac.uk/ena/submit>`_
 2. Upload sequencing data to a SP3 Storage dedicated to an organisation, such as a S3 bucket.
-3. Upload sequncing data to SP3 via SFTP link.
+3. Upload sequncing data to SP3 via a browser.

 The differences of three mechanisms of submission are as follows: